lordsavor/echoes-of-the-convergence-alpha/README.md

+This project is missing its Library/ directory.
+That comes default with Unity projects and cannot be pushed to the repository b/c it contains files above 100MB
-This project needs the following assets from the asset store to run:
+This project also needs the following assets from the asset store to run:

 TextMeshPro
 2d Sprite Outline | link: https://assetstore.unity.com/packages/vfx/shaders/2d-sprite-outline-109669